 Lawmakers then passed the 1994 Lottery Act and 1995 Gambling Act to bring land-based casinos to the nation.
 Over the next 15 years, more than 90 casinos were established across Estonia.
 Since then, that number has fallen to roughly 3 dozen casinos.

 The first Estonian gambling site opened in 2004 with the creation of state-owned sportsbook Spordiennustus.
-That company remained the sole provider of online betting in Estonia until 2010 when the newer Gambling Acts came into effect.
+That company remained the sole provider of online sports betting in Estonia until 2010 when the newer Gambling Acts came into effect.

-Today, online gambling, poker and sports betting are alive and well in Estonia.
+Today, online gambling, poker and online sports betting are alive and well in Estonia.
 Gamblers have a wide range of options to choose from thanks to common sense gambling regulations that make it feasible for European operators to offer their services to Estonians.

-Despite its small population of 1.5 million people, Estonia is an attractive market thanks to its well-written legislation, low tax rate and straightforward licensing process.
+Despite its small population of 1.5 million people, Estonia is an attractive betting market thanks to its well-written legislation, low tax rate and straightforward licensing process.
 Estonia is also noteworthy as the home country of PlayTech, which is one of the world’s largest gaming software providers.

 Estonian Banking Methods